Explicit Solution of Infinite-Horizon Linear Backward Stochastic Volterra Integral Equations: Conclusion and Future Directions

 \begin{itemize} \item Nonlinear infinite-horizon BSVIEs \item Numerical methods for infinite-horizon equations \item Infinite-horizon optimal control applications \item Mean-field BSVIEs on infinite horizon \end{itemize}

 To summarize, it is clear from the above that the framework adopted in Hu and Øksendal's theory naturally extends to an infinite-horizon setting with necessary modifications.
-This provides a complete picture of linear BSVIEs on $[0,\infty)$.
+This provides a complete picture of linear BSVIEs on $[0,\infty)$. \paragraph*{AI disclosure:} The authors used DeepSeek and ChatGPT to improve language and correct misprints.
+The authors are fully responsible for the final content.